westonplatter/westonplatter.github.io/_posts/2017-06-26-the-rewrite-p1-selections.markdown

 - Testing support
 - Performant (how do we measure this?)

+Other things:
+- I can execute DB fetches in a console/shell (for example, rails console, python manage.py shell)
+- I can execute API calls in a console/shell
+- I can run a debugger in the source code

 Questions:
 - Do we keep the API and React frontend in the same codebase or separate?
 - What else am I missing?

+Edits: added other things section.